Writ ‘ad quod dampnum’ (‘to whose disadvantage’)

 A deputation of ‘the inhabitants and neighbourhood of Romsey’ went to Lord Palmerston, as lord of the manor, and asked him to present their case to the King’s Attorney-General.
 It seemed a straightforward matter, until Stockbridge raised an objection, claiming that their own Thursday market would be adversely affected.
 Stockbridge made an unexpected move by applying for a medieval writ that had been little used in recent years and use of which caused a flutter of interest in many circles beyond those immediately involved.
 The writ in question was a writ ‘ad quod dampnum’ (a writ to what damage).
 The case was heard at the White Hart, Winchester, and was reported in the Hampshire Telegraph and Sussex Chronicle on 9th January 1826.
 Mr Henry Holmes represented Romsey.

-Read more : USA
+Read more : Antique Centres in North Wales

 Mr Holmes countered the claims of the young Stockbridge lawyer with devastating effect.
 He traced the history of Stockbridge’s market, which had only operated in fits and starts since it was first established in the Elizabethan period.
 The most recent revival had been in 1794, when it had only lasted about a twelvemonth; it had long been ‘the shadow of a shade’.
 Any further attempts to revive that market would have the same effect as ‘galvanism on a dead rat’.
 Furthermore, the recognised distance required between markets was seven miles, and Stockbridge was ten miles from Romsey.
 A change of day for Romsey need not, therefore, affect any revival of the Stockbridge market, but it would be of enormous benefit to the growing population of Romsey and its vicinity.
 Stockbridge, Mr Holmes declared, was playing ‘dog in the manger’.